 Before you can publish your research, you need to inform Growing Up in New Zealand of your intention to publish.
 You will need to fill in an Application to Publish Form and submit this to the Data Access Coordinator.

-The Data Access Committee will inform you within 10 days of a meeting to review of your manuscript whether it has been approved for publication.
+The Data Access Committee will monitor compliance with the Data Access Protocol and review the dissemination of all manuscripts, abstracts and other outputs in the public domain which relate to your Data Access Application.
+The Committee will inform you within 10 days of a meeting to review of your manuscript whether it has been approved for publication.
 The Data Access Coordinator will provide you with any feedback or detail of changes needed.

 Once your publication has been approved, it can be submitted for publication.